DillonOpperman/studysync-app/README.md

 If everything is set up correctly, you should see your new app running in the Android Emulator, iOS Simulator, or your connected device.

+Notes:

+Make sure you have node.js isntalled on your pc otherwise the npx commands will not work.
+I did not use Yarn, research would be needed if you had any preference to go that direction.
+Also do not do what I did and install React and not React Native as basic React is web based.